-There is increasing academic and practitioner interest in these specific research areas and dissemination activities have included presentations at national and international conferences, national and International football clubs and national governing bodies of sport.
+There is increasing academic and practitioner interest in these specific research areas and dissemination activities have included presentations at national and international conferences, national and international football clubs and national governing bodies of sport.
 Clients and collaborators include the European, English and Welsh Football Associations,

-, Gloucestershire County Cricket
+Gloucestershire County Cricket,

-, Bristol Rugby
+Bristol Rugby and

-GB Ice Hockey
+GB Ice Hockey.

 Policy development and practice

-his area includes improving welfare in sport, play, health promotion and behaviour change within professional sport.
+This area includes improving welfare in sport, play, health promotion and behaviour change within professional sport.
 The university’s work in this area has impacted on a number of areas including practice in youth football, health and wellbeing promotion in a range of population groups, public health and psychology.

 the Football Association has introduced new formats for youth football (e.g. small sided games for younger players, greater emphasis on forms of the sport that promote intrinsic motivations), new competitive structures (more fun, fewer leagues and tournaments) and a greater awareness of inequities created by the relative age effect.

 Play Sufficiency Duty, which places a statutory duty on local authorities to assess and secure sufficiency of play opportunities for children.
 In building on these strengths, the area is extending the focus on youth sport participation and development to build links with community development activities, coaching practice and sporting and play cultures and practice communities.

-Wellbeing and performance in occupational and ‘real world’ environmentsThis
+Wellbeing and performance in occupational and ‘real world’ environments

 Clinical health and wellbeing